fp-ts/core/docs/modules/Option.ts.md

 ## none

-Creates a new `Option` that represents a absence of value.
+Creates a new `Option` that represents the absence of a value.

+This can be useful when working with optional values or to represent a computation that failed.
+It returns a new `Option` object that does not contain any value.

 **Signature**